 Ihemere, Kelechukwu (2009) Revisiting the issue of language in educational policy and mother tongue medium of instruction in Nigeria.
 International Journal of the Humanities, 7 (3). pp. 119-132.
 ISSN 1447-9508Full text not available from this repository.

 In modern societies languages are used to further the cause of political, economic, educational, social, and psychological objectives.
 Thus language planning is viewed as that, which is done through the co-operative efforts of political, economic, and linguistic authorities.
 Put succinctly, language plans put national and official languages into effect, encourage or discourage certain trade languages, or determine the role of mother tongues versus second languages.
 To this end, this paper aims to explore Nigeria’s historical and political background; its linguistic context; the question of choosing national language(s), and Nigeria’s language policy objectives.
 It will also highlight some of the reasons adduced in support of mother tongue medium of instruction in education, the implementation of the mother tongue policy in Nigeria, the problems inherent in the implementation of this policy and suggestions as to how these problems can be ameliorated.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||19 May 2010 15:06|

 Actions (login required)